 A recent study by Colorado State University found that among those with an opinion, 83.2% of Canna-Pet® customers reported that our hemp products relieved their pet’s anxiety a moderate amount or a great deal.

-Instead of using anti-anxiety medication for your pet, some pet owners prefer to use natural supplements.
+Instead of using anti-anxiety medication for your pet, some pet owners prefer to use natural supplements like CBD for cats and dogs.
 Donna Butler shares her experience using Canna-Pet® as an anti-anxiety for her dog Miles, who is paralyzed from the waist down after being diagnosed with degenerative myelopathy:

 “He was starting to get real anxious.
 He was starting to react to loud noise in a way that he never had.”